FRIEDparrot/Python_Stub_Generaotor/README.md

 2. In PyCharm:
    `Right-click stubs folder → Mark Directory as → Sources Root`

+3. You may restart Pycharm to make the completion into effective

 <img src="img\Screenshot 2025-06-22 235206.png" alt="IDE Configuration" style="zoom:36%; center" />